chsievers/write-you-a-haskell/005_evaluation.md

 Given an expression $f x$ the reduction in different evaluation models proceeds
 differently:
+*** maybe the example should use e instead of x

 *Call-by-value*:

 1. Evaluate $x$ to $v$
 2. Evaluate $f$ to $\lambda y. e$
+*** Mostly irrelevant, but I'd change the order of 1 and 2
 3. Evaluate $[y/v]e$

 *Call-by-name*: